croner-i-web/progression-framework/frameworks/design/product-design.md

 Your manager will work with you on this.
 None of it will happen mysteriously behind closed doors.
 You’ll agree what level of progression you’re going for and what you need to improve on with your manager.
 It should be clear how you’re doing relative to that at all times.

 ### Things to keep in mind
-- There are many different ways to progress and be valuable to Bright as you grow, including deep technical knowledge and ability, technical leadership and people management.
-All are equally valuable paths in Bright's design team.
+- There are many different ways to progress and be valuable to Croner-i as you grow, including deep technical knowledge and ability, technical leadership and people management.
+All are equally valuable paths in Croner-i's design team.
 - The framework represents a career’s worth of progression, people shouldn’t expect to fly up it in 18 months!
 - Design progression isn’t an exact science and there will always be some ambiguity.
 - This isn’t a checklist – it’s possible to progress up a level without showing all the behaviours in that level.